LukeShu/plan9-zoo/README.md

  - ✅ Working
  - 🚧 In-progress
  - ❌ Not-yet implemented
- - ⛔ Unlikely to ever be implemented
+ - ⛔ Unlikely to ever be implemented (but theoretically possible)
- - ❔ I don't think this version/platform/role combination exists, but I'm not 100% sure
+ - (no icon) Not possible to implement (i.e. that version on that platform officially didn't support that role)
- - (no icon) This version/platform/role combination doesn't exist
+ - ❔ I don't think this is possible to implement, but I'm not 100% sure

 ### `1e` (1st Edition, 2nd Release, 1993-01-03)